Memory pool

 Many real-time operating systems use memory pools, such as the Transaction Processing Facility.
+POCO offers a memory pool class, Poco::MemoryPool.

 Some systems, like the web server Nginx, use the term memory pool to refer to a group of variable-size allocations which can be later deallocated all at once.
 This is also known as a region; see region-based memory management.

 Simple memory pool implementation

 A simple memory pool module can allocate, for example, three pools at compile time with block sizes optimized for the application deploying the module.
 The application can allocate, access and free memory through the following interface: